Luc-Wshr/DHBW-Python-WeatherApp/README.md

 pip install -r Organisation/requirements.txt
 ```

 Keep in mind to update `requirements.txt` when adding dependencies.
-To get a list of all current dependencies run this command:
+To get a list of all current dependencies run:
 ```shell
 pip freeze
 ```